SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 To Golden Gate Park: Walk to McAllister and Pierce and pick up the 5 bus to Golden Gate Park.
 Take this to the stop at Fulton & 8th for attractions on the eastern end of the park.
 Take it to Fulton & 46th for attractions on the western end of the park and Ocean Beach.

 To/From BART: The closest BART Station is at the Civic Center Plaza.
-You will pick up the 21 to and from this station to get to Alamo Square San Francisco.
+You can pick up the 21 bus to get between this station and Alamo Square San Francisco.

 Comments?
 Questions?
 Suggestions?